madebykite/collectd-cloudwatch-rpm/README.md

 Configuration
 -------------

 Configuration files are located in `/opt/collectd-plugins/cloudwatch/config`.
-Documentation on configuring the plugin can be found on the [collectd-cloudwatch Github project][2].
+Documentation on configuring the plugin can be found at the [collectd-cloudwatch Github][2] project.

 Development
 -----------